-The Austrian Council on Robotics and Artificial Intelligence is an advisory board set up by the Austrian Ministry for Transport, Innovation and Technology whose recommendations are available to all Austrians.
+The Austrian Council on Robotics and Artificial Intelligence is an advisory board of the Austrian Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK, formerly Austrian Ministry for Transport, Innovation and Technology) whose recommendations are available to all Austrians.
 It consists of experts on robotics and artificial intelligence from research, teaching and industry and identifies and discusses current and future opportunities, risks and challenges arising from the use of robotics and autonomous systems (RAS) as well as artificial intelligence (AI).

 - The Austrian Council on Robotics and Artificial Intelligence identifies and discusses current and future chances, risks and challenges arising from the use of robots and autonomous systems (RAS) and artificial intelligence (AI) from a technological, economic, social and legal perspective.